 There is much beauty, and vast ugliness here.
-The grand story accounts for and has room for any flavor of happiness and madness we can imagine.
-Our entertainment industry shows us how utterly gruesome and disgusting our minds can conceive, while also expounding on our sheer limitless potential, intellect, creativity and artistry, spirituality and intrepid consciousness.
+The grand story accounts for and has room for any flavor of happiness and/or madness we can imagine.
+Our entertainment industry shows us the utterly violent, gruesome and disgusting nature of what our traumatized minds can conceive, while also expounding on our sheer limitless potential, intellect, creativity and artistry, spirituality and flowing consciousness.
 Perhaps that is ultimately the point of this Earthly “real” place.
 We’ve evolved to such an existence that allows for the putrid and the pleasant.
 Everything from across the spectrum of possibility fits into someone’s perspective.
 Thus, the capacity for fitness doesn’t really afford me the righteousness to call any of it either “good” or “bad”.
 It just… is what it is.

 So the question then becomes, if it doesn’t influence me beyond my paying any attention to it, and if it doesn’t affect my lifestyle or any of my fundamental life choices day-to-day, why worry about it at all?